MAFFPT/Hubitat/Nuki Smart Lock 2.0/README.md

   * Nuki Smart Lock driver
      * raw content:

-  Follow these instructions to install the app:
+  Follow these instructions to install the drivers: https://docs.hubitat.com/index.php?title=How_to_Install_Custom_Apps